Quantum tunneling of composite object coupled with quantized radiation field: The case for gravity

-\section{Composite object coupled with the quantized gravitational field}
+\subsection{Composite object coupled with the quantized gravitational field}

+In the previous sections, we dealt with the photon radiation field.
+Because of similarity between linearized gravity and electromagnetism, it is also possible to deal with the gravitational radiation field using the methods presented in the previous sections.

-Recently the studies of gravitational decoherence have attracted interest \cite{pik, cisco,penrose,diosi,ble, cisco2}.
-In this section, we derive the master equation of the composite object coupled with the quantized gravitational radiation field by its energy-momentum tensor (quadrupole moment) in the weak gravity regime.
-The master equation can be derived by the similar method employed for the photon radiation field in the previous section.
+Quantization of gravity by analogy with the quantization of the electromagnetic field and the development of the path integral formalism in a curved space have been long investigated in the literature \cite{dewitt}.
+Recently the studies of gravitational decoherence have attracted interest \cite{pik, cisco,penrose,diosi,ble, cisco2, mari}.
+However, in many theoretical studies, object concerned and its trajectories derived from its Hamiltonian are often not specified in detail.
+On the other hand, decoherence, even though driven by interaction with an environment, can depend on the details of the object concerned and its time evolution.
+Here we derive the master equation of the composite object introduced in this article, which is now coupled with the quantized gravitational radiation field by its energy-momentum tensor (i.e., quadrupole moment) in the weak gravity regime.
+The master equation can be derived by the similar method employed for the photon radiation field.
 However here we need to introduce the strong assumptions that an observer is external, is in the source-free region, and the energy-momentum tensor of the object and the gravitational radiation field generated by it can be quantized.
+Then we show that the spatial superposition state of the object prepared as in Figure \ref{dec} can decohere if ``quantized'' gravitational waves can be traced out.